burrrata/cryptoeconomics.study_rust_edition/src/ch1/centralized_payment_processor.md

 ## Words

+Core Concepts:
-TL;DR: when you use a centralized operator like a bank:
+- when you use a centralized operator like a bank:
 - trust bank has correct state
 - bank controls accounts
 - bank controls tx